5hadowblad3/InsOpt-Artifact/README.md

 ````

-Specifically, you can find the implementation of our instrumentation in the following two files:
+Specifically, you can find the implementation of our instrumentation in the following two files (the rest are conventional AFL++):
 ````
+fuzzers/insopt/repo/instrumentation/SanitizerCoveragePCGUARD.so.cc
+fuzzers/insopt/repo/instrumentation/SanitizerCoverageLTO.so.cc
 ````
+to support regular compilation and LTO compilation, respectively.

 ### Reproduce procedure